DammyShittu/Covid19-Metrics-App/README.md

 # Covid19 Metrics

-> Space Travelers' Hub is single-page application (SPA) that showcases Covid19 data for one hundred and ninety five(195) countries.
+> Covid19 Metrics is a single-page application (SPA) that showcases Covid19 data for one hundred and ninety-five(195) countries.
 The data being showcased was fetched from the [Narrativa API](https://covid19tracking.narrativa.com/index_en.html).
 The fetched data is being displayed in cards on the `Home` page, while data for each country's region is being displayed on the `Details` page.
 Countries with empty regional data display an informative text to tell users about the unavailable regional data.
 Every page has a unique route within the SPA.

 # Live Link